Jul 15, 2024 • 7 min read

 8. Wisconsin Northwoods

-Home to sprawling boreal forests and glacial lakes, the Wisconsin Northwoods immerse visitors in true autumn glory.
+Home to sprawling boreal forests and glacial lakes, the Wisconsin Northoods immerse visitors in true autumn glory.
 Take a scenic drive through the Chequamegon-Nicolet National Forest, fish for trophy musky beneath the multihued canopy, or visit one of the region’s small communities for fall festivals.

 The fall foliage in northern Wisconsin begins its transformation in September, with colors maxing out in early October.
 Follow Travel Wisconsin’s fall color reports for live updates.